jwag/elevation_mapping_cupy/elevation_mapping_cupy/script/elevation_mapping_cupy/README.md

 * In python ros node the variance due to change in time is only updated with a fixed value of time_variance whenever the timer based callback is called.
 The rate is set by another parameter update_variance_fps.
 A better way of parameterizing this would be to set the rate at which you want to have the variance evolve and then set a timer for how often this update should be performed.
 Then at each call the amount of temporal variance to add could be calcualted based on a timestamp differential.
 * Deal with datatype on trimesh code
 * Rethink the use of center for transforming coordinates.
 May not be necessary if our transforms are already wrt map frame not world frame...
+* Rework code to make better use of **kwargs to clean up number of arguments and ordering issues

 Next Steps:
 * Clean up functions and add note about how intersections could be a problem for us if blade is rotated in place